turnonline/ctoolkit-agent-import/README.md

         </entities>
     </changeset>
 ```
+For full list of supported types go to [ChangeSetEntityProperty.java](https://github.com/turnonline/ctoolkit-agent-import/blob/master/src/main/java/org/ctoolkit/agent/resource/ChangeSetEntityProperty.java)

-Note: Each changeset is running in separate queue task concurrently so ordering of changesets is only informal.
+> Each changeset is running in separate task queue concurrently so ordering of changesets is only informative.

 ## Running import
 Run your application and navigate to:

     http://localhost:8080/import

-## Supported property types
-For full list of supported types go to [ChangeSetEntityProperty.java](https://github.com/turnonline/ctoolkit-agent-import/blob/master/src/main/java/org/ctoolkit/agent/resource/ChangeSetEntityProperty.java)

-## IDs and relations
+## Entity keys and relations
-You can create ID of entity as follows:
+### Key options
-- by _id_ property - long value
+- by _id + kind_ property - long value
-- by _name_ property - string value
+- by _name + kind_ property - string value
+- by _key_ property - kind:id/kind:name

 ```xml
     <entity id="1" kind="Country">